-Tort, 23, was born with one arm in Cambodia, one of the poorest countries in the world.
+Tort, 23, was born with one arm in Cambodia.
 But despite these challenges, she has always been determined to defy the odds and become an inspiration to other children in her community!

 Growing up in a small rural village, Tort’s parents worked as rice farmers.
 Like many in their community, Tort’s parents cannot read or write but always hoped they would have children who could.

 “When we were young, we would’ve liked to go school,” says Hoy, Tort’s father.

 When asked if he knows any English, Hoy laughs and shakes his head saying they didn’t have a chance to learn but they’re happy Tort did, thanks to the support of child sponsors like you.

 In fact, Tort was one of the first children in her village to become a sponsored child when Plan International began working there in 2002.
 With your support, children just like Tort have been able to realize their rights to education, health care, and protection.

 Tort smiles as she reads aloud the first letter she ever received from her child sponsors.
 She cherishes this letter so much that she keeps it protected in a plastic cover.
 “I would tell my sponsors what my village looks like and what I eat and do in my daily life,” she says.

 Determined to learn

 According to Kheny, Tort’s mother, her daughter was often sad because she wanted to be like the other children.
 But Tort’s perspective soon changed, and with the encouragement of her parents and child sponsor, she decided to show everyone that she could do much more than what many thought was possible, including finishing high school.

 “Tort is very motivated,” says Kheny, adding that she was determined to achieve an education no matter what.
 “Even when she had to herd cows, she took along some books.”